Luke Macgregor Archive // Portfolio // London Based

 and touch, the guilt cycles, the forgotten tasks, the beauty and the burnout.

-The structure is rooted in design.
-I initially drew inspiration from the visual format of my own medication pamphlet—Concerta 54mg—which sparked the idea of creating something
+visual format of my own medication pamphlet—Concerta 54mg—which sparked the idea of creating something functional yet personal.

-functional yet personal.
 But I quickly realised that reusing clinical formats stripped away the emotion.

 The real insight came from participant quotes, like Millie’s: